Werkov/Werkov.github.io/_drafts/south-pole.md

 * morning routine took them up to 4 hour
 * steam bath
 * dead reckoning (depots)
+  * also South Pole due to bad weather and concerns about primary claims
 * cross-country skiing + sledging
 * 37 km/day (in the beginning) @ 7.5 km/h
 * crevasses
 * hard breathing at 8000 feet above sea level (their measurement)
   * turning around in sleeping bag
+* singularity in polar conditions
+  * they still talked about noon, assuming their meridian
+* marking everything with "South Pole" to serve as souvenirs later
+* leaving Polheim
+  * what would be my thoughts at such a moment? if this is the pole , how many peope will come after us? what if we missed the pole ?
+* daily schedule on way back
+  * "we were to do our fifteen geographical miles, or twenty-eight kilometres, and then have a sleep of six hours, turn out again and do fifteen miles more, and so on."
+* depot logistcs
+  * large depot at 80°
+* there was much to do in Framheim during winter (sewing (tents, adjustments), woodworks (sledges), maintenance)
+* two years without any news (imagine that today, cablegrams)
+* no easy navigation (maps weren't complete)
+* the other party was supposed to "carry out what exploration time and circumstances might permit" in King Edwards land
+* temperature close to freezing point are worse because tent floors are wet
+  * the temperatures ranged from -50°C to ~0°C
+  * rain never, sleet once
+  * snowfall never in still wind
+* Japanese doing research (whaling?)
+* ex-post report recalculates that: "(first polar) station lies between lat.
+89º 52' and 89º 56' S., and between long.
+90º and 120º E."
+* probable position of Polheim may be given roughly as lat.
+89º 58.5' S., and long.
+60º E.

 ## Characters